The modulating function method for state estimation and feedback of infinite-dimensional systems: Examples

-Consider a spatially homogeneous, undamped vibrating string of length $\ell > 0$, clamped at the right end and force-controlled at the left end.
-For simplicity, we assume the propagation speed is one.
-We measure the velocity of the string at some interior point $\xi_0\in(0,\ell)$.
-Denoting the displacement at position $\xi\in[0,\ell]$ and time $t\geq0$ by $w(t,\xi)$, and by abbreviating $v^\prime:=\tfrac{\partial v}{\partial\xi}$, the system is given by
+Consider a spatially homogeneous, undamped vibrating string of length $\ell>0$ that is clamped at the right endpoint and force-controlled at the left endpoint.
+For simplicity, we assume that the propagation speed is equal to one.
+The velocity of the string is measured at an interior point $\xi_0\in(0,\ell)$.
+We assume that